 What Is A Bucket List?

-This pop culture term was popularized by the movie, Bucket List, starring Robert De Niro and Morgan Freeman.
+The movie, Bucket List, starring Robert De Niro and Morgan Freeman, popularized this termo.
 The movie paints the story of two terminally ill men fulfilling all the items they want to do before they die.

 A bucket list is a list of all the activities you want to do before you die.
 When referenced, it often references a plan to achieve these activities before death as well.

 I once met a happy-go-lucky girl trying to check items off her bucket list.
 She wanted to skydive, so she did with her sister.
 She wanted to visit a local beach, so she did.

 There are a few common reasons for starting a bucket list:

 Enjoyment and pleasure.
 The earth has so many amazing experiences, from the natural ecosystems to the games humans invent.
 The list helps us discover and experience these wonders.

 Fulfillment.
 Some have achieved their goals or don’t have a purpose.
 The list can provide meaning, engagement, accomplishment, and happiness to your life.